camya/filament-title-with-slug/README.md

 This plugin in translated to: [english](https://github.com/camya/filament-title-with-slug/blob/main/resources/lang/en/package.php)

+If you want to translate the package, you can visit our [GitHub discussions](https://github.com/camya/filament-title-with-slug/discussions) and post your translation there.

 ## Usage & examples

 ### Basic usage - Add TitleWithSlugInput to a Filament Form